Signed vintage cards have been on the rise in recent years, with autographed 1952 Topps Mickey Mantle cards leading the way.

 Others value the story behind it, such as Matt Cirulnick, who acquired what he believes to be the only example signed during Mantle's playing days.

-The last PSA 5.5 example to sell publicly, sans auto, fetched $138,000.
-It’s a near-certainty this copy will fetch multiples of that number.
+Before Saturday's auction, the last PSA 5.5 example to sell publicly, sans auto, fetched $138,000.

 Will Stern is a reporter and editor for cllct, the premier company for collectible culture.